atk4/data/docs/quickstart.rst

 ^^^^^^^^^^^^^^^^

-Apart from the main 3 pieces of "state" your Model holds there can also be some other paramaters such as:
+Apart from the main 3 pieces of "state" your Model holds there can also be some other parameters such as:

  - order
  - limit